Brady throws 2 TDs, Patriots beat Bengals to clinch playoffs

+Yes, New England was back in the playoffs after a season that has been very uneven by its lofty standards.

+And yes, the Patriots’ 42-year-old quarterback was able to give them just enough and let the league’s top-ranked defense do the rest, just as it has done all season.

-CINCINNATI (AP)Tom Brady threw a pair of touchdown passes to move within one of the NFL career record, Stephon Gilmore returned one of his two interceptions 64 yards for a score, and the New England Patriots clinched a playoff berth Sunday with a 34-13 victory over the Cincinnati Bengals.
+Brady threw a pair of touchdown passes to move within one of the NFL career record, Stephon Gilmore returned one of New England’s four interceptions 64 yards for a score, and the Patriots clinched a playoff berth Sunday with a 34-13 victory over the Cincinnati Bengals.

 A week that started with intrigue – a Patriots crew videotaping the Bengals’ sideline in Cleveland – concluded with more New England history.
 The Patriots have made the playoffs 11 consecutive seasons, extending their NFL record.

-The Patriots (11-3) haven’t been as overwhelming in this playoff push, getting just enough out of the 42-year-old Brady and more than enough out of the league’s top-ranked defense.

-Thousands of Patriots fans filled the stadium and chanted Brady’s name as the minutes ran off.
-Brady was 15 of 29 for 128 yards and a pair of sacks.
+”Yeah, but we won,” Brady said. ”I’m happy we won.
+I wish we’d always do better.
+There’s always things to improve on.”

-The Patriots broke a two-game losing streak with four interceptions in the second half.
+The Patriots (11-3) broke a two-game losing streak by getting five turnovers, including the four interceptions in the second half.

 Gilmore picked off Andy Dalton twice in the third quarter, with his second pick-6 of the seasonputting New England in control.
-The Patriots pushed their league-leading interception total to 25.
+J.C.
+Jackson also picked off two as the Patriots pushed their league-leading interception total to 25.

+It’s the fourth time this season that the Patriots picked off four passes in a game.

+”I’ve got some great players around me,” Gilmore said. ”We’re just having fun.”

 The Bengals (1-13) got a touchdown pass from Dalton that ended a streak of 20 straight games without reaching the end zone on their opening drive.
 All they managed the rest of the way was a pair of field goals.